MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/accelerated-networking/accelerated-networking.md

   >[!NOTE]
   >Non-clustered single servers and Windows Server Standard edition don't support Accelerated Networking.

-- Your hardware must support SR-IOV and be enabled in the BIOS.
+- Your hardware must support SR-IOV and you must enable SR-IOV in the BIOS.
 You may need to contact your hardware vendor to see if your machine supports SR-IOV.

-- An SR-IOV supported network interface card (NIC).
+- You must [install Network ATC](/azure-stack/hci/deploy/network-atc?context=%2Fwindows-server%2Fcontext%2Fwindows-server-edge-networking&pivots=windows-server&branch=main&tabs=22H2) and configure a valid Compute intent before you enable Accelerated Networking.

+- You must have a network interface card (NIC) that supports SR-IOV, then use Network ATC to make sure you enable SR-IOV on the NIC.

   - Run the following cmdlet to enable SR-IOV on your NIC if you haven't already: